kent-rasmussen/azt/USAGE.md

 ## Practical Prerequisites
 ### [LIFT](https://code.google.com/archive/p/lift-standard/) Database to Check
 UPDATE: You can now start your database in A→Z+T, using the [Data Collection Tasks](TASKSCOLLECTION.md).
+If you do this, you can skip down to [Collaboration and Archival](USAGE.md#collaboration-and-archival), below.

 [A→Z+T](https://github.com/kent-rasmussen/azt) requires a [LIFT](https://code.google.com/archive/p/lift-standard/) database to check.
 Fortunately these are not difficult to generate; [LIFT](https://code.google.com/archive/p/lift-standard/) is an open XML specification for storing lexical data.
 [LIFT](https://code.google.com/archive/p/lift-standard/) databases can be created by a number of routes: